top of page

 • Whether they can collaborate without constant conflict

-Courts are less concerned with "perfect harmony" and more concerned with functional communication that supports the child.
+Courts are less concerned with “perfect harmony” and more focused on whether parents can communicate reliably in ways that support the child.

 Supporting the Child's Relationship With Both Parents